FairportRobotics/MatchScoutingApp/README.md

 - Deployed and hosted by Netlify
 - Navigate to https://benevolent-rolypoly-ae1a7c.netlify.app/ to execute the app.
 - App can be download as a PWA and run on any device offline (after refreshing the caches locally)
+- All lookup data and captured data is stored as JSON in localStorage.
+This is less-than ideal but good enough and fast enough to have allowed a reduced development cycle.

 ## Setup he Development Environment